knownbymanoj/Scrape_Reviews/README.md

-# Scrape_Reviews
+# Web harvesting

+This app scraps user reviews and ratings from a retail website like amazon.it and generates a word-cloud with CSV data which is available for download.
+This could be a way to showcase a buyer that what in general other consumers are feeling about the queried product.

-Scrape Names of the customers,Rating given to the product,Cost of the product,Long and short Reviews of products of  a particular interest from amazon.it
+Scrape Names of the customers,Rating given to the product,Cost of the product,Long and short Reviews of products of  a particular interest.

 Steps:

-1) Initally, Clone the project into your local respository and install the requirements.txt file.
+1) Initally, install the requirements.txt file in your project repository.

 2) Then run the app.py in your IDE and then click on the IP address that appears in the terminal.